Brought to you by Penguin.

 'So you need help.
 What's your name and trouble?'

-Her name is Orfamay Quest and she's come all the way from Manhattan, Kansas, to find her missing brother Orrin.
-Or leastways that's what she tells PI Philip Marlowe, offering him a measly twenty bucks for the privilege.
-But Marlowe's feeling charitable - though it's not long before he wishes he wasn't so sweet.
-You see, Orrin's trail leads Marlowe to luscious movie starlets, uppity gangsters, suspicious cops and corpses with ice picks jammed in their necks.
-When trouble comes calling, sometimes it's best to pretend to be out . . .
+Private Investigator Philip Marlowe's latest client is Orfamay Quest.
+She's come all the way from Manhattan, Kansas, to find her missing brother Orrin.
+Or at least that's what she tells Marlowe, offering him just twenty dollars for his trouble.
+Feeling charitable, Marlowe accepts - though it's not long before he wishes he hadn't.
+Soon the trail leads to a succession of Hollywood starlets, uppity gangsters, suspicious cops and corpses with ice picks jammed into their necks . . .